franvillamil/muniSpain/readme.md

 `changes_newcode(old_codes, y_start, y_end, ...)`

 This function takes a character vector of municipality codes (`old_codes`) and returns a vector of the same length with the equivalent codes, depending on the period chosen. `y_start`  and `y_end` must correspond with valid census years, so if working with datasets that extend between 1936 and 1965, select 1930 and 1970.
+By default, it covers the entire period (1857-2011).
 In addition, it has a number of additional arguments:

   * `muni_output` takes "first" (default) or "largest".
 When grouping together several municipalities, they will all take the code of the first one (as in the smallest number) or the one that had the largest population at `y_end`.
   * `partial_changes` (default = FALSE) this option is still not available.